 Why Normal Open Flame Soldering Ruins Some Gems During Ring Sizing

 Emeralds—as well as, many other gemstones, are heat sensitive.
-Normal open flame soldering heats up a large portion of the ring as its heat conducts quickly along the gold during this method of ring sizing.
+Normal open flame soldering heats up a large portion of the ring.
+The heat conducts quickly along the gold during this method of ring sizing.
 This heat can cause cracking, discoloration and shattering of sensitive gemstones.

-Why Laser Ring Soldering, Actually Welding, is Like a Miracle for Jewelers
+Why Laser Ring Welding, is Like a Miracle for Jewelers

 Laser is a acronym for “Light Amplification by the Stimulated Emission of Radiation.”
 Lasers produce focused beams of light to rapidly melt metal.
 Because the beam of light is so small, less overall heat is generated and small intricate work can be achieved by an experienced jeweler.
 For more technical data read this article.